58bits/hapi-auth-signature/README.md

 * hmac-sha256
 * hmac-sha512

 Public key algorithms will almost certainly require their own validating function (and therefore strategy).
-The algorithm used can be retrieved from the header as its part of the http-signature scheme.
+The algorithm used can be retrieved from the header as it's part of the http-signature scheme.
 See the docs at  [http-signature](https://github.com/joyent/node-http-signature) for more details.

 ```javascript